 - Keywords – your keyword strategy is not just Onsite but should be used in everything you post online.
-So if you have a keyword phrase on one page of your site that you are ranking for and you have a social media post with that same keyword phrase it should link to THAT PAGE, not just your home page.
+So, if you have a keyword phrase on one page of your site that you are ranking for and you have a social media post with that exact keyword phrase, it should link to THAT PAGE, not just your home page.

 - Having a Google Business Profile.

 Other strategies and techniques within the strategies will help you rank higher in the SERPs.